Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 ```
 # to leave the remote and local branches intact after the merge
-#  use the -LeaveRemoteBranch swith parameter
+#  use the -LeaveBranches switch parameter

 $latestPullRequest = Get-PullRequests -Open